Kaelus/Rocky/README.md

 # How to run Rocky

-1. Use the script run_local.sh
+1. Use the script run_local.sh in "scripts" under the your working directory
-   - To run Rocky node with the volume name "testinglocal" of the size 10MB with the nbd device name "nbd0" by using the configuration file "rocky_local.conf" in the conf directory:
+   - For example, to run Rocky node with the volume name "testinglocal" of the size 10MB with the nbd device name "nbd0" by using the configuration file "rocky_local.cfg" in the conf directory:
-     - ./run_local.sh ../conf/0/rocky_local.conf
+     - ./run_local.sh ../conf/0/rocky_local.cfg

 2. Switching roles of the Rocky Controller
    - Once you started the Rocky Controller successfully, you will get a list of commands for you to control the Rocky Controller via ControlUserInterface.